-This RFP, its provisions and exhibits, constitute a Request for Proposal for three (3) EOA's serving Calaveras County.
-Additionally, the Contractor for the East Zone will be accountable on an automatic aid basis for response to all emergency ambulance calls on the east slope of Alpine County and the portions of Tuolumne County accessed via Highway 4.
-The portions of Alpine Tuolumne Counties outlined here are not included in the EOA.
-The response area in Alpine County consists of all land accessed via and along the Highway 4 corridor to the top of Ebbetts Pass.
+This RFP, its provisions and exhibits, constitute a Request for Proposal for two (2) EOA's serving Calaveras County.
 The operation of an emergency ambulance service shall include requirements for staffing and performance for services that require the use of an ambulance.

-All the following ambulance requests originating in a County EOA shall be referred to the holder of the EOA Agreement for each exclusive area.
-The Contractor shall provide all responses and ground transports based upon a county-wide System Status Plan.
+All the following ambulance requests originating in the North and South EOAs shall be referred to the holder of the EOA Agreement for each exclusive area.
+The Contractor shall provide all responses and ground transports based upon a System Status Plan.
 Such requests include:

-- A. 9-1-1/PSAP requests. - B. Requests for immediate ambulance service transmitted through the Authorized EMS Dispatch Center. - C. Requests for emergency ambulance service made directly to the ambulance service without going through an authorized 9-1-1/PSAP. - D. All ground interfacility transports requiring the services of an ALS, BLS ambulance is for North Zone only, (as stipulated herein). - E. The North Zone provider has the first right of refusal for CCT IFT. - F. Requests for mutual aid by the Authorized EMS Dispatch Center. - G. Requests for stand-by's such as working fires, hazardous materials incidents, hostage/SWAT events.
+- A. 9-1-1/PSAP requests. - B. Requests for immediate ambulance service transmitted through the Authorized EMS Dispatch Center. - C. Requests for emergency ambulance service made directly to the ambulance service without going through an authorized 9-1-1/PSAP. - D. All ground interfacility transports requiring the services of an ALS, BLS ambulance for the North Zone. - E. The North Zone provider has the first right of refusal for CCT IFT. - F. Requests for mutual aid by the Authorized EMS Dispatch Center. - G. Requests for stand-by's such as working fires, hazardous materials incidents, hostage/SWAT events.

-The Proposers scope of service is summarized as follows:
+The Proposer's scope of service is summarized as follows:

-A. Ambulance response times must meet the response-time standards set forth herein, and every ambulance unit provided by the Proposer for emergency response must be at the ALS level.
+- A. Ambulance response times must meet the response-time standards set forth herein, and every ambulance unit provided by the Proposer for emergency response must be at the ALS level.
 In the future, MVEMSA may establish a tiered BLS and ALS ambulance response system using priority dispatch protocols approved by the MVEMSA Medical Director.
 Clinical performance must be consistent with all MVEMSA policies and approved medical standards.
 The conduct and appearance of Proposer's personnel must always be professional and courteous.
-Services will be provided according to the MVEMSA's Policies and Procedures as are or may be established or as developed or promulgated as part of this RFP.

-- B. Services and care delivered must be evaluated by the Proposer's internal quality improvement program and as necessary, through the MVEMSA's quality improvement program in order to improve and maintain effective clinical performance.
+Services will be provided according to the MVEMSA's Policies and Procedures as are or may be established or as developed or promulgated as part of this RFP. - B. Services and care delivered must be evaluated by the Proposer's internal quality improvement program and as necessary, through the MVEMSA's quality improvement program in order to improve and maintain effective clinical performance.
 The Proposer(s), if awarded, must make an unrelenting effort to detect and correct performance deficiencies and to continuously upgrade the performance and reliability of the entire EMS system.
 Clinical and response-time performance must be extremely reliable, with equipment failure and human error held to an absolute minimum through constant attention to performance, protocol, procedure, performance auditing, and prompt and definitive corrective action.
 This procurement process requires the highest levels of performance and reliability, and mere demonstration of effort, even diligent and well-intentioned effort, shall not substitute for performance results.
-The holder of an exclusive contract(s) that fails to perform to the standards required may be found to be in breach of their agreement and promptly replaced in order to protect the public health and safety. - C. The Proposer for the North EOA must accept responsibility for all BLS and ALS interfacility transfers occurring within that EOA as the exclusive IFT provider.
+The holder of an exclusive contract(s) that fails to perform to the standards required may be found to be in breach of their agreement and promptly replaced in order to protect the public health and safety.

+- C. The Proposer must accept responsibility for all BLS and ALS interfacility transfers occurring within that EOAs as the exclusive IFT provider.
 This requirement may be met through subcontracting if approved by MVEMSA.
 Both the provider and subcontractor if applicable, must meet the requirements below: - 1.
 Proposer must agree to enter into an agreement with Mark Twain Medical Center. - 2.
 Be available in a timely manner with the appropriate level transport determined by the hospital.